Give Up: Background

 A promotional photo of Gibbard and Tamborello, shot by Brian Tamborello.

 The Postal Service is a collaboration between singer-songwriter Ben Gibbard and electronic musician Dntel (Jimmy Tamborello).
 Gibbard rose to prominence in the early 2000s as frontman of the indie rock band Death Cab for Cutie, while Tamborello gained a cult following as a pioneer of contemporary glitch music and electronica.
 In 2001, Tamborello released his first album under the Dntel moniker, titled Life Is Full of Possibilities, which features several guest vocalists.
 The LP featured the duo's first collaboration, with the song "(This Is) The Dream of Evan and Chan".
 The pair had met through Tamborello's roommate, Pedro Benito, who was in the indie rock group the Jealous Sound, a band that had toured with Death Cab.
 When Gibbard stayed at their apartment for several days, Tamborello recruited him to contribute to the album.

 Gibbard and Tamborello came from distinctly different musical backgrounds, and did not know each other well.
 Tamborello—then based outside Los Angeles—came up as a member of the electropop band Figurine, with whom he'd released two albums.
 Gibbard, meanwhile, had released three albums with his indie rock outfit Death Cab, who were based in Seattle, Washington.
 The band nearly disbanded after an argument on tour in October 2001; after returning home, the group decided to take a brief hiatus, setting the stage for a side-project.
 Though the pair did not initially connect on a personal level in a strong sense—with Gibbard more sociable and Tamborello often reserved—they continued to collaborate.
 Gibbard suggested the two release an extended play (EP) of their work.

 Tamborello had contacts at famed Seattle-based record label Sub Pop, best known for releasing albums by Nirvana and Sleater-Kinney.
-Tony Kiewel, who had gone to college with Tamborello, had recently began working for Sub Pop in their A&R division.
+Tony Kiewel, who had gone to college with Tamborello, had recently begun working for Sub Pop in their A&R division.
 He proposed that they release a full-length album as opposed to an EP, noting that the former received more attention than the latter.
 "If you're going to do it, do a full album," he told the duo.
 "People will review it, and you can sell it for three times as much."
 The duo signed a joint record deal with Sub Pop, and work on what became Give Up began in earnest in December 2001.